Guards Cavalry Division (German Empire): Combat chronicle

 The division was initially assigned to I Cavalry Corps, which preceded the 3rd Army on the Western Front.
 It served on the Western Front until December 1914, then undertook frontier guard duties against Holland until 30 June 1915, when it relocated to Russia.
 From 16 March 1918 to 9 April 1918, it was dismounted, re-formed and trained on the Zossen troop training ground.
 Thereafter, it served as the Guard Cavalry Schützen Division on the Western Front.
 It was in Artois until May 1918, then Champagne / Aisne.
 By the end of the war, it was serving under VI Reserve Corps, 1st Army, Heeresgruppe Deutscher Kronprinz on the Western Front.

-A more detailed combat chronicle can be found at the German-language version of this article.

 Order of Battle on mobilisation

 Upon the outbreak of war, the 4th Guards Cavalry Brigade was dissolved and its component regiments were assigned as divisional cavalry to the 1st Guards Infantry Division (Life Guard Hussars) and 2nd Guards Infantry Division (2nd Guard Uhlans).
 With the addition of support units, the Division's structure was: